 - Billy G. Ward Courthouse, 7500 N Century Blvd, Century

-Another option for voters is to cast a vote-by-mail ballot, which can be requested through the online form at EscambiaVotes.gov, or by e-mail ([email protected]), phone (850) 595-3900, mail, or fax (850) 595-3914.
-Requests must include the voter’s date of birth and address, and must be received no later than 5 p.m.
-Saturday, October 24.
-Voted ballots must be received in the Elections Office no later than 7 p.m. on Election Day and may not be returned to a polling location.
-A voter my return their vote-by-mail ballot to any early voting site or the 24-hour drop box at the Supervisor of Elections office.
+Another option for voters is a vote-by-mail ballot, which can be requested through the online form at EscambiaVotes.gov, or by e-mail ([email protected]), phone (850) 595-3900, mail, or fax (850) 595-3914.
+Requests must include the voter’s date of birth, address, and their Florida Driver's License or ID Card number, or the last 4 digits of their social security number.
+Requests must be received no later than 5 p.m.
+Saturday, October 29.
+Voted ballots must be received in the Elections Office no later than 7 p.m. on Election Day and may not be returned to an election day polling location.
+A voter my return their vote-by-mail ballot to any early voting site during early voting hours or to the Supervisor of Elections office.
 If mailing, the U.S. Postal Service recommends voters mail ballots at least one week before the due date.
 Vote-by-mail participants may track the status of their ballot at EscambiaVotes.gov/track-my-ballot.

-Voters are reminded to bring their mask and photo and signature ID with them to the polls and are encouraged to check their sample ballot or visit EscambiaVotes.gov for complete voting information.
+Voters are reminded to bring their photo and signature ID with them to the polls and are encouraged to check their sample ballot or visit EscambiaVotes.gov for complete voting information.